BullishAF/crypto-news-observer/src/pages/news/is-coindesk-in-trouble.md

 Amanda Cowie, the head of communications at Digital Currency Group, declined to comment on the probe.
 She, however, stated that their firm was not involved in CoinDesk’s editorial decisions.

-Coindesk was first to publish a scoop on FTX suggesting that its sister company, Alameda research, could be in financial trouble.
-What followed was a series of concerns.
-Alameda and FTX filed for bankruptcy a week later and Bankman-Fried is now facing federal fraud charges.
+Coindesk was first to publish a scoop on FTX, suggesting that Sam Bankman-Fried's other company, crypto fund Alameda Research, could be in financial trouble.
+Both FTX and Alameda Research filed for bankruptcy a week later and Bankman-Fried is now facing federal fraud charges.